 This event is not a joke.
 It is a true test of your fitness in every sense.
 Lake Sonoma is a very rugged place with the terrain to match.
 Isolation is a regular condition out there, so be safe and try to silence the nagging voices in your head.
-In short, if you’re considering entering this event, you should be training for it.
-Here’s the route on Strava to serve your understanding.
+In short: if you’re considering entering this event, you should be training for it.

 “Full” stops include water, gels, electrolyte, a bottle feed and basic food such as bananas and oranges.
 Bottle feeds are limited to one bottle.

-The course is 34.5 grueling miles of steep terrain.
+The long route is 34.5 challenging miles of steep terrain with whippy turns, and foot-out off-camber descents.
+It's for the rowdiest of mountain bikers.
 The climbs are short, steep, and come at you constantly.
 The descents are of a similar character.
 There are very few long climbs to set into and just as few long descents to use to get around all those people who passed you on the climbs.
-Expect to pedal, and should you be racing your singlespeed, do some research when selecting your gearing.
+Expect to pedal, and if you are racing in the singlespeed category, opt for an easier gear ratio.

 FRIDAY before the race

 Though there is not an official camping area, our permit allows riders to camp at Warm Springs and Liberty Glen Recreation Areas.
 Just bring either your rider packet, or your confirmation email.
-If you want to camp at the official Liberty Glen campsite, then you would need to register with the county at their website here.
+If you want to camp at the official Liberty Glen campsite, then you would need to register online here.

 7:30 AM — Registration pickup and onsite registration opens.